 3. Right-click on the ad --> select ‘Copy Link Location’ (Firefox) or ‘Copy Shortcut’ (Internet Explorer)

 4. Paste the URL (this is the click-through URL)

-5. Send these two URLs to me along with the URL of the page where you saw the ad
+5. Post these two URLs, along with the URL of the page where you saw the ad.

 The location URL and click-through URL will provide the image-hosting server (usu. the ad network) and any other information necessary to take action.